poinkpolkadots/recipeez/README.md

 Your website will be visible at `https://<username>.github.io`.

+You can customize some basic information in `_config.yml`.

 ## Step two, add recipes!
 You can put all recipes in the `_posts` folder in this repository.